OLO-Robotics/olo-appliance-release/README.md

 ## Quick Install

-Copy and paste this command to download and install:
+Copy and paste this command in your Ubuntu terminal (or WSL terminal) to download and install:

 ```bash
 curl -sSL https://raw.githubusercontent.com/OLO-Robotics/olo-appliance-release/main/install.sh | bash